Dialogue journal: International settings

+The high school students in Indonesia who wrote in dialogue journals wrote narrative texts, at the end of the 10-week writing period, with better content, organization, vocabulary, language use, and mechanics than the comparison group, who did not write in dialogue journals (Mukti, 2016).

 Outcomes research

 Research and ethnographic observations have stressed the value of dialogue journals for increasing student engagement and motivation in the classroom.
 In that context, a recent meta-analysis is relevant.
 The analysis found that student-teacher relationships (positive and negative) had a strong association with student engagement and a small to medium effect size associated with student achievement.
 Thus, as dialogue journals are known and valued for creating and improving teacher-student relationships, their positive value in increasing engagement, and therefore achievement (even modestly), may be assumed.

 To support and verify such assumptions about dialogue journal writing, studies will need to provide for random assignment of students to either dialogue journal writing or a control condition for a sufficient length of time, ideally within the same instructional context.
 Where this is not possible, carefully designed studies of individual students can yield strong research evidence.
 For example, Regan, Mastropiere, and Scruggs conducted a study of special-needs students using a multiple baseline design to measure outcomes of a dialogue journal intervention compared to baseline data.
 Studies following this design can provide a model of dialogue journal research that addresses issues of selection and maturation.